ryanblack045/DramaDeets/README.md

 ### Prerequisites

-First you will want to clone this repo and then change directories to the react-app.
-From there you will run
+First you will want to clone this repo and then change directories to the react-app directory, from there you will run
 * npm
   ```sh
   npm install